+The red-fringed emerald has two color forms depending on the season.
 Adults that emerge in summer are green, but those that emerge in spring are tan.
-Two thin stripes on the wings parallel the outer edges; these markings flow uninterruptedly from forewings to hindwings.
+On both, two thin white stripes on the wings parallel the outer edges; these markings flow uninterruptedly from forewings to hindwings.
 In the summer form, the edges of the wings can have a pink or pink-checkered “fringe” (thus the name).

 Larvae are grayish, brownish, or tan, with each segment bearing a pair of finlike projections.
 Their slight fuzziness makes them look like the remnants of a dead leaf.
 When they rest motionless on the edge of a dying leaf, they are perfectly camouflaged.